 Hired by a father to bring back the man who killed his son Josh is surprised when he doesn't get paid because he brought the man back alive.
 He pursues the matter to make sure that the father's hate isn't allowed to kill an innocent man.

-Josh attempts to bring a man back for murder.
-He has to outwit the man's nephew and 2 men bent on claiming the bounty.
-Josh kills the 2 men and proves to the nephew that he can be trusted to get his uncle back to stand trial for a crime committed in self-defense.
+Josh must bring a man back for murder.
+He has to outwit the man's nephew and men bent on claiming the bounty.
+Josh must prove to the nephew that he can be trusted to get his uncle back to stand trial for a crime committed in self-defense.

 Josh is determined to debunk the dire menace posed by a marauding monster that has smashed mining camps, decimated an Indian village and that has the residents of nearby Nugget City hiding behind locked doors.